Low testosterone in young men or lack of testosterone production by the testes can contribute to some physical as well as emotional issues.

 A simple blood test can measure levels of bound and free T in your blood and find where you rate based on averages.

-Many doctors hesitate to prescribe injections or supplements such as creams, gels, or sprays unless it causes a detrimental impact on physical, emotional, and mental health.
+Many doctors hesitate to prescribe injections or supplements such as creams, gels, or sprays because they can cause a detrimental impact on physical, emotional, and mental health.

 If your levels are low, your doctor’s first steps may be to encourage you to increase exercise and alter your diet.